evertramos/nginx-proxy-automation/.github/README.md

 #
 NETWORK=webproxy

+# If you want to customize the created network, use the following variable
+#NETWORK_OPTIONS="--opt encrypted=true"

 #
-# Service Network
+# Service Network (Optional)
 #
-# This is optional in case you decide to add a new network to your services containers
+# In case you decide to add a new network to your services containers you can set this
+# network as a SERVICE_NETWORK
+#
+# [WARNING] This setting was built to use our `start.sh` script or in that special case
+#           you could use the docker-composer with our multiple network option, as of:
+#           `docker-compose -f docker-compose-multiple-networks.yml up -d`
+#
 #SERVICE_NETWORK=webservices

+# If you want to customize the created network, use the following variable
+#SERVICE_NETWORK_OPTIONS="--opt encrypted=true"

 #
 # NGINX file path